GINA CODY

 Our namesake

-Gina Parvaneh Cody is a Canadian-Iranian engineer and business leader with more than 30 years of professional practice in the private sector providing professional engineering services to some of Canada's largest real estate investment trusts, financial institutions, builders and developers.
-Cody was executive chair and principal shareholder of CCI Group Inc., an engineering consulting firm headquartered in Toronto, Canada, until 2016, when she retired and sold her company.
+Gina Parvaneh Cody is a Canadian-Iranian engineer and business leader with more than 30 years of experience in the private sector.
+She provided engineering services to major real estate investment trusts, financial institutions, builders and developers across Canada.
+She was executive chair and principal shareholder of CCI Group Inc., a Toronto-based engineering consulting firm, until 2016, when she retired and sold the company.

-Cody received her Bachelor of Science degree at Aryamehr University of Technology (now Sharif University of Technology) in Iran.
-After moving to Canada in 1979, she attended Concordia University, where she completed a master’s degree in engineering in 1981.
-In 1989, Cody became the first woman in the university’s history to earn a PhD in building engineering.
+Cody earned a Bachelor of Science from Aryamehr University of Technology, now Sharif University of Technology, in Iran.
+After immigrating to Canada in 1979, she pursued graduate studies at Concordia, completing a master’s degree in engineering in 1981.
+In 1989, she became the first woman in the university’s history to earn a PhD in building engineering.

-An active member of her Concordia community, Cody sits on the university's Board of Governors, as well as the Governance Committee and is chair of the Real Estate Planning Committee.
-She also chairs the Advisory Board, which helps set the direction for engineering and computer science at Concordia.
+An active member of the Concordia community, Cody sits on the Board of Governors, is a member of the Governance Committee and chairs the Real Estate Planning Committee.
+She also chairs the Advisory Board, which helps guide the direction of engineering and computer science at Concordia.

-Cody currently resides in Toronto, with her husband Thomas Cody, himself a Concordia graduate.
-The couple have two daughters: Roya Cody (a PhD candidate at University of Waterloo) and Tina Cody (currently studying law at University of Toronto).
+Cody lives in Toronto with her husband, Thomas Cody, a Concordia graduate.
+They have two daughters: Roya Cody, a PhD candidate at the University of Waterloo, and Tina Cody, a law student at the University of Toronto.

-Concordia University’s Faculty of Engineering and Computer Science became the Gina Cody School of Engineering and Computer Science following Gina Cody's generous donation to the Campaign for Concordia: Next-Gen. Now.
+The Faculty of Engineering and Computer Science was renamed the Gina Cody School of Engineering and Computer Science following her historic donation to the Campaign for Concordia: Next-Gen. Now.

 “I want more people to succeed like I did.
 Together, we can make Concordia an even better, more amazing university...”